Kennebunkport Climate Initiative

 The African Leadership University (ALU) aspires to create a cadre of African leaders and entrepreneurs who are trained to solve African problems.
 ALU uses a personalized, student-driven, project-based, and mission-oriented approach to create agile, lifelong learners who can adapt to a changing world.

 Dorothy J. and Robert E. King International Experience Fund

 The Dorothy J. and Robert E. King International Experience Fund is an endowment at the Stanford Graduate School of Business (GSB).
 The fund supports programs and initiatives that enable MBA students at GSB to engage with various challenges and opportunities that affect non-U.S. countries.
-The range of activities sponsored by the fund includes study trips, exchange programs, internships, or other experiential learning efforts that will enhance MBA students’ education.
+The range of activities sponsored by the fund includes study trips, exchange programs, internships, and other experiential learning efforts that will enhance M.B.A. students’ education.